Confirm your age

 Serve between 8 and 10°C after decanting, this Alsace Chardonnay can be enjoyed now for its freshness and liveliness, but its aging potential exceeds 5 years, promising remarkable development in the bottle.

-Albermohn Blanc Blanc 2023,
+Albermohn White 2023,

 A rich and precise blend, driven by the power of limestone

-The Albermohn Blanc 2023, by Domaine Einhart, is a remarkable cuvée that brilliantly combines Gewurztraminer and Riesling.
+The Albermohn White 2023, by Domaine Einhart, is a remarkable cuvée that brilliantly combines Gewurztraminer and Riesling.
 Produced from vines rooted in clay-limestone soils, this organic AOP Alsace white wine highlights the contrast between the aromatic richness of Gewurztraminer and the vibrant freshness of Riesling.
 Carefully vinified, each grape variety underwent a cold pre-fermentation maceration before aging for 11 months in sandstone eggs.
 This unique container reveals all the finesse and complexity of this blend of grape varieties.

 A tasting full of intensity and finesse

-From the first nose, the Albermohn Blanc seduces with its deep aromas of apricot, peach, candied citrus and fresh almond, enhanced by a mineral touch that reflects the power of the shelled limestone.
+From the first nose, the Albermohn White seduces with its deep aromas of apricot, peach, candied citrus and fresh almond, enhanced by a mineral touch that reflects the power of the shelled limestone.
 On the palate, this wine offers a full and silky structure, balanced by vibrant acidity.
 A dense salivation and a long finish highlight a superb minerality and an almost chalky texture, which encourage you to dive back into the glass.

 A gastronomic wine of great versatility

-Thanks to its richness and freshness, the Albermohn Blanc 2023 is the ideal companion to oysters, shellfish or cooked fish.
+Thanks to its richness and freshness, the Albermohn White 2023 is the ideal companion to oysters, shellfish or cooked fish.
 Its aromatic structure also allows it to enhance more daring dishes, such as poultry in creamy sauce or mature cheeses.
 This wine can be served at 8-10°C after decanting, to reveal all its subtleties.

 With an aging potential of 5 years, this cuvée will evolve magnificently, gaining in complexity over time.